 The process of underwriting is what determines your final cost.
 Underwriting is when the insurance carrier pores over your medical records and health history, occupation, financials, lifestyle choices, and coverage needs to estimate how much risk you pose.
 The riskier you are – meaning the less healthy you are, the more likely you’ll become disabled, or the more likely you are to stop paying premiums due to financial concerns – the higher your premiums will be.

 During underwriting, you’ll have to take a medical exam and a drug test.
 One of your doctors will have to provide an attending physician’s statement attesting to the health information in your application, including the types of medications you take and severity of your disability.

-On the financial side, you’ll be asked to furnish the disability insurance company with documents related to your employment.
-What documents you’ll need depends on the type of work you do and will include details like your tax paperwork or pay stubs.
+On the financial side, you’ll be asked to furnish the disability insurance company with tax documents that prove your income.
+What documents you’ll need depends on the type of work you do and your employment status.
 (The full list is outlined below.)
 Your actual coverage amounts may vary if the disability insurance company determines during underwriting that you can’t afford premiums, but the more income you need to replace, the higher your rates will be.

 Underwriters will be thorough, making sure they don’t miss anything that could cause the disability insurance carrier to have to pay out.
 They want to make sure you’re not underinsured, meaning you don’t have enough coverage, and not overinsured, meaning you pay too much for too much coverage.